 who is interested in performing a PhD thesis in the area of

-The Nanodevices group, co-led by Prof. Luis E. Hueso and Prof. Fèlix Casanova, is currently composed of 20 members including senior and junior researchers.
-The group counts with extensive research facilities for fabrication and characterization of devices and several active research lines spanning from nanofabrication to 2D electronics and spin transport.
+The Nanodevices group, led by Prof. Fèlix Casanova and Prof. Luis E. Hueso is currently composed of 20 members including senior and junior researchers.
+The group counts with extensive research facilities for fabrication and characterization of devices.
+Our group is interested in electronic properties in reduced dimensions, with several active research lines spanning from nanofabrication to 2D electronics, with a special emphasis on spintronics.
 More information can be found at http://nanodevices.nanogune.eu

-- Completed master degree or equivalent in Physics, Materials Science or related discipline.
+- Completed master degree or equivalent in Physics, Applied Physics or related discipline.